 Greetings in Christ Jesus

 My name is Stephen Taylor, ordained Baptist minister of eighteen years pastoral experience with a Ph.D. in Historical Theology from Southwestern Baptist Theological Seminary in Fort Worth, Texas.
 Better than that, I am married to a godly woman, Karla, who has been very patient with me since 1989.
-I have two daughters, both of whom I homeschooled for extended periods of time, who became godly young women, and who ran off and married godly young men, all of which is very proper.
-The oldest daughter has even seen fit to bless me with a grandson and a granddaughter, and our youngest daughter, not willing to be outdone, has repeated this feat, providing us with two of each, all four of whom are bundles of exceeding joy.
+We have two daughters, both of whom I homeschooled for extended periods of time, who became godly young women, who married godly young men, all of which is very proper.
+Our oldest daughter has seen fit to bless us with a grandson and a granddaughter, and our youngest daughter, not willing to be outdone, has repeated this feat, providing us with two of each, all four of whom are bundles of exceeding joy.
 As you can see, I am quite blessed.